dhinogz/dhinogz.github.io/_posts/2023-09-21-helix-setup.md

 - modal-text-editing
 ---
 # What is Helix?
 Helix is a modal text editor based on Kakoune.
-It's built-in tree sitter integratioin, LSP support, and other modern builtin features make it stand out.
+It's builtin tree sitter integration, LSP support, and other modern features make it stand out.

 # Configuration
 Helix prides itself on its easy configuration.

+Take my two configuration files for example

+This sets up text editor preferences, like having relative line numbers, configuring the status line, and having a bar cursor shape in insert mode.
 ```toml
 theme = "dracula"